 The subject of the book of Nehemiah is the rebuilding of the city wall around Jerusalem.
-The city is the area where the life of every day takes place.
-The book deals with the civilian life of the Israelites, but in a situation where they are subject to the nations.
+The city is the area where everyday life takes place.
+The book deals with the civilian life of the Israelites, but in a situation where they are subject to the Gentiles.

-Nehemiah appears in the twentieth year of Arthahsasta in Jerusalem.
-That is thirteen or fourteen years after Ezra’s return to Jerusalem, who arrived there in the seventh year of Arthahsasta.
-Between the return under Cyrus, mentioned in Ezra 1:1, and the arrival of Nehemiah in Jerusalem is about ninety years.
+Nehemiah arrived in Jerusalem in the twentieth year of Arthahsasta (Artaxerxes).
+That is thirteen or fourteen years after Ezra, who returned in the seventh year of Arthahsasta.
+There are about ninety years between the return under Cyrus, mentioned in Ezra 1:1, and the arrival of Nehemiah in Jerusalem.
 With the arrival of Ezra and later that of Nehemiah, God has His own intentions.
-Nehemiah respects the place that Ezra has.
-Nehemiah has an eye for it, as shown in his book (Neh 8:1-2,10; 12:27-43).
-There is no jealousy.
+Nehemiah respected the position that Ezra has.
+Nehemiah appreciated it, as shown in his book (Neh 8:1-2,10; 12:27-43).
+There was no jealousy.

-Ezra is a scribe and also a priest.
-He is an examiner of the Word of God, in which he has his sources that provide him with strength to act.
-Nehemiah is more of a practical man, a man who is busy with everyday things.
-They both have the same mind.
-How is it that the situation has become so that a Nehemiah is needed while Ezra is in Jerusalem?
-Has Ezra’s energy faded a bit?
+Ezra was a scribe and also a priest.
+He was an examiner of the Word of God, in which he had his sources, providing him with strength to act.
+Nehemiah was more of a practical man, a man busy with everyday things.
+They both had the same mind.
+How is it that the situation had become so that a Nehemiah was needed while Ezra was in Jerusalem?
+Had Ezra’s energy faded a bit?

-The people we meet in the book of Nehemiah are those who have returned in the book of Ezra, but then some time later.
-The decay has come.
+The people we meet in the book of Nehemiah are those who had returned in the book of Ezra, but sometime later.
+The decay had come.
 Nehemiah is characterized by a deep sense of the decay of God’s people.
 On the other hand, Nehemiah is also characterized by an awareness of the faithfulness of God.
-Fortunately the Lord can send men like Nehemiah when Ezra’s service is no longer so emphatically present.
+Fortunately the Lord can send men like Nehemiah when Ezra’s service was no longer so emphatically present.

 In Nehemiah it is about building a wall around the city of God, in which the temple of God stands.
 He dwells with His people.
 The personal application of the book is that we build a wall around the city of our souls, realizing that our “body is a temple of the Holy Spirit” (1Cor 6:19).
 As we build this wall, we meet resistance.
 We must overcome this resistance.
 This gives rise to struggle and requires vigilance.
 When the people say “let us rise and build”, the enemy says “I will rise and resist”.